-All who work with or on the land understand intuitively the natural flow of the seasons, and the changes in light, temperature and rainfall that accompany them.
-If modern cities take us into an environment where life is lived 7/7 and 24/24, nature offers us an entirely different experience of flow.
-The flow of the “old seasons” is as old as time itself, and the gradual changes from each to other are linked to the movement of our earth on its orbit around the sun.
+All who work with or on the land understand intuitively the natural flow of the seasons, and the changes in light, the seasonal winds, the humidity and cold that accompany them.
+If modern life tries to take us into an environment where life is lived 7/7 and 24/24, nature offers us an entirely different experience of flow.
+The flow of the “old seasons” is as old as time himself, and the gradual changes from each to other are linked to the movement of our Earth on its orbit around our star.
 The process takes time.
-Working with the seasons means just that — taking the time.
+And working with the seasons means just that — taking the time.

 Whilst Solstice and Equinox are well known to all, Imbolc, Beltane, Lughnasadh and Samhain derive their names from Celtic culture.

 The seasons are linked to the land, to agriculture, to the animals and plants.
 They are linked to the battle of the Oak King and Holly King, who have vied for supremacy in the forest since the forest began.
 The Oak King rules from the Spring Equinox to the Autumn Equinox when he finally sheds his leaves and the Holly King succeeds him.
 This, of course, is both the battle between the evergreens and the deciduous trees but also signifies the greater movement and passage of the year.

 By working with the land I mean several things.
 One is the feeling of our appartenance, a sense of profound belonging.
 The other is awareness of the cycles and the passage from one season to the next on a symbolic level.
 Taking the absence of light for example, in the Midwinter, is to express our individual need for rest, for recovery, hibernation, recuperation, preparation, before the light returns in the Spring.
 It is obvious to all that changes take place over the year, but to tune into this and work with it, acknowledge and gain strength is quite another thing.